 The rise of Ostia Antica

-If the city grew considerably under the Roman Republic (509 BC – 27 BC), it truly culminated under the Empire, especially in the 2nd and 3rd centuries AD.
-The emperors Trajan and Hadrian launched great construction programs to meet the needs of the spectacularly growing population (27,000 to 60,000 inhabitants).
+If the city grew considerably under the Roman Republic (509 BC – 27 BC), it truly culminated under the Empire, especially in the 2nd and 3nd centuries AD.
+The emperors Trajan and Hadrian launched major construction and development programs to meet the spectacular growth of the population, which reached between 27,000 and 60,000 inhabitants.

 The decline of Ostia Antica